Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 Leg Staple Variation

 Another (perhaps much older) variation of the over/under concept arises from the leg staple guard pass.
 Here, your partner will typically prevent your initial attempt to finish the pass with defensive frames, making it all but impossible to finish going the first direction.
-However, if you can manage to swim under your partner's free (non-stapled) leg, you can often finish the pass by simply heading in the other direction, as outlined here.
+However, if you can manage to swim under your partner's free (non-stapled) leg, you can often finish the pass by simply heading in the other direction.